 Porto is a very walkable city.
 If you stay within the historic centre, you’ll be centrally located for a lot of attractions.
 If you want to do as much as possible in the shortest amount of time, 2 days is sufficient.
 However, if you want to explore at a more leisurely pace, 3-4 days is more ideal.
 The good thing is Porto is less touristy and more budget friendly than Lisbon!

-Porto Guide: What to Do
+Porto Travel Guide: Things to Do in Porto

 There is plenty to do in the capital of the north of Portugal, so pick your top few things to do/see and go from there!
 Included in this list are a few unique experiences, photo tips and visiting tips to make your visit to Porto amazing.